iamdevonbutler/mongorules/README.md

 Type checking will be enforced on each value in *arrays of values* and *arrays of arrays of values*.

-*Mongoproxy also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
+*Mongorules also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
 See [supported data structures](#).*

 ### The 'denyXSS' property